Elmer Davis: Postwar career

 Following the war, Davis continued his career in radio on ABC.
+Beginning on January 3, 1954, he had a program on ABC Radio on Sundays from 10:15 to 10:30 Eastern Time.
 Davis used the platform to criticize Senator Joseph McCarthy for his anti-communist investigations.

 Davis was one of the four journalists who portrayed themselves in the 1951 film The Day the Earth Stood Still, and he was the host and narrator of the ABC television series, Pulitzer Prize Playhouse (1950–52), which won a Primetime Emmy Award for Outstanding Drama Series.
+He began a weekly TV commentary program on ABC on January 17, 1954, airing on Sundays from 1 to 1:15 p.m.
+E. T.

 He was a longstanding member of The Baker Street Irregulars, the literary society dedicated to keeping green the memory of Sherlock Holmes.

 On June 29, 1952, the Washington Post published a two-page essay by Davis, which he opened by questioning "how long will these former Communists and former sympathizers abuse the patience of the vast majority which had sense enough never to be Communists in the first place?"
 He cited their "arrogance" as the most "irritating thing" about them.
 He specifically mentioned Whittaker Chambers, who was then testifying before the Senate Internal Security Subcommittee.

 Davis retired from broadcasting in 1953 after suffering a heart attack.